University of Toledo College of Medicine and Life Sciences

-This article refers to The University of Toledo College of Medicine and Life Sciences, a medical school in Toledo, Ohio (formerly the Medical College of Ohio, and the Medical University of Ohio).
-For the former Medical College of Ohio in Cincinnati, see the article on University of Cincinnati College of Medicine.

 The University of Toledo College of Medicine and Life Sciences is a medical school affiliated with the University of Toledo, a public university located in Toledo, Ohio, United States.
 The College is located on the University of Toledo's Health Science Campus in south Toledo.

 History

 Founded in 1964 as the Medical College of Ohio (MCO), its first class of medical students began their studies in 1969.

 On March 31, 2006, Ohio Governor Bob Taft signed House Bill 478, which merged the University of Toledo with what was then known as the Medical University of Ohio (MUO), effective July 1, 2006.

 Upon completion of the merger, the University of Toledo became the third largest member of the University System of Ohio in terms of operating budget, as well as one of only 17 public universities in the United States having colleges of business administration, education, engineering, law, medicine and pharmacy.